JWehder/Planet-Hopper/README.md

 ### Step 2: Restart your Development Server

-Restart your development server by typing in Control & C simultaneously on your keyboard on the terminal running the server.
+Restart your development server by typing in Control & C simultaneously on your keyboard within the terminal command line running the server.
 Then run npm start --prefix client if you are currently not in the client directory.
 If you are in the client directory, type in npm start.

 ## Setting up the Mailer Service